-Milk Proteins antibody was raised against pooled whole rhesus monkey milk
+Milk Proteins antibody was raised against pooled whole rabbit milk

-Monkey milk proteins.
-In immunoelectrophoresis against monkey milk precipitation of not less than 8 different proteins may be obtained.
-However the number of visible precipitin lines varies widely among individual specimens of monkey milk.
+Rabbit milk proteins.
+In immunoelectrophoresis against rabbit milk precipitation of not less than 8 different proteins may be obtained.
+However the number of visible precipitin lines varies widely among individual specimens of rabbit milk.
 The total concentration of protein, their proportion of the different protein components change markedly during the course of lactation.
-A protein detected in a monkey secretion may be of secretory origin, or it may be a plasma protein presumably entering in the secretion from the surrounding capillary vessels and through interstitial tissues.
+A protein detected in a rabbit secretion may be of secretory origin, or it may be a plasma protein presumably entering in the secretion from the surrounding capillary vessels and through interstitial tissues.
 Virtually every plasma protein may also be present at a detectable level in milk.
 Not all precipitable proteins have been identified.
 Known proteins include secretory IgA and other immunoglobulins, free secretory component, lactoferrin, components of the complement system and albumin.